 - 2 Tbsp butter

-- 1 tart green apple, peeled, cored, chopped (squash and apple should be at a 3 to 1 ratio)
+- 1 tart green apple, peeled, cored, chopped (squash and apple ratio should be 3:1)

-- 3 cups chicken broth (or vegetable broth if vegetarian)*
+- 3 cups chicken stock or broth (use vegetable broth if cooking vegetarian)*

 - 1 cup water